dmentipl/dotfiles/README.md

 Download and install colorschemes manually from <https://iterm2colorschemes.com/>.
 I like 'Monokai Soda'.

 The `mac.sh` file in the `install` directory contains a collection of nice-to-have defaults that you would otherwise set using System Preferences.
 This is derived from <https://github.com/mathiasbynens/dotfiles>.

+### Requirements

+The installation and configuration scripts require Python 3.5+.
+Installation of software may require sudo privilege.